 - Server Name – the name of the server performing the job.
 Click a server name to navigate to the Servers tab, where you can view and edit server information.

-At the bottom of the screen, the following buttons appear:
+At the bottom of the screen, the following buttons in the drop-down appear:

 - Cancel Imaging Job - cancel an imaging job.
 Only imaging jobs can be canceled from the Processing Queue sub-tab.
 If you have processing jobs selected and you click Cancel Imaging Job, the processing jobs are skipped.